|

 as it does some housekeeping, or even wandering about outside.

-other.
-It can dig a long, smooth sided burrow in solid coral rubble.
+It digs long, smooth sided burrows in solid coral rubble.
+The burrows are said to be complex.
+The burrow

 Coral ghost shrimp food: Most ghost shrimps species eat